 The intent of the requirement is that raw password authentication data are not stored in the clear, and that no user or administrator is able to read the plaintext password through "normal" interfaces.
-An all-powerful administrator of course could directly read memory to
+An all-powerful administrator of course could directly read memory to capture a password but is trusted not to do so.

-In this version of the PP there are no requirements on the method used to store the passwords in non-plaintext form, but cryptographic methods based on the requirements in FCS COP are preferred.
-In future versions of this PP, FCS COPbased cryptographic methods that conform to the Level 2 Credential Storage requirements from NIST SP 800-63 will be required.
+In this version of the PP there are no requirements on the method used to store the passwords in non-plaintext form, but cryptographic methods based on the requirements in FCS\COP are preferred.
+In future versions of this PP, FCS\COPbased cryptographic methods that conform to the Level 2 Credential Storage requirements from NIST SP 800-63